cltl-students/ICF-activities-classifier/README.md

-## This repository provides the codes and datasets used in the thesis: Training Daily Activity Classifiers for
+# ICF Activities Classifiers

-Healthcare with Semantic Similarity.
+### This repository provides the codes and datasets used in the thesis: Training Daily Activity Classifiers for Healthcare with Semantic Similarity.

 ### The repository consists of three folders: